dalehenrich/gsApplicationTools/docs/gettingStarted.md

      This means that when a Smalltalk thread is active in a *gem server*, the interactive development environment may not make any other [GCI](#gembuilder-for-c) function calls.
      In effect the development environment must block until the in process non-blocking call returns.
   2. The *gem server* code is structured to [handle most of the interesting exceptions](#gem-server-exception-set) by [logging the stack to the object log and either unwinding the stack or resuming the exception](#gem-server-exception-handlers).
-     This means that without *devine intervention*, an interactive debugger will not be opened when an interesting exception occurs.
+     This means that without *divine intervention*, an interactive debugger will not be opened when an interesting exception occurs.
   3. The *gem server* is [designed to run in manual transaction mode](#gem-server-transaction-management).
      This means that you need to explicitly manage transaction boundaries.

 The solution to having the server debugging session blocked while serving requests is to use with two interactive debugging sessions.
+Two interactive sessions gets around the "blocked server environment" problem:
-  1. Server debugging session which is blocked running the [*gem server* service loop](#gem-server-service-loop).
+  1. A **server session** which is blocked running the [*gem server* service loop](#gem-server-service-loop).
-  2. Client debugging session, which is where most of the interactive development takes place.
+  2. A **client session**, which is where most of the interactive development takes place.

-In order to arrange to debug interesting exceptions, one may set `interactiveMode` for the *gem server*.
+In order to arrange to debug interesting exceptions, set `interactiveMode` for the *gem server*.
 When `interactiveMode` is `true`, the *gem server* passes exceptions to the debugger, instead of doing the [standard exception logging](#gem-server-exception-logging):

 ```Smalltalk